Orpheus and Eurydice: Versions

 In Virgil's classic version of the legend, it completes his Georgics, a poem on the subject of agriculture.
-Here the name of Aristaeus, or Aristaios, the keeper of bees, and the tragic conclusion was first introduced.
+Here the name of Aristaeus, or Aristaios, the keeper of flying insects, and the tragic conclusion was first introduced.

 Ovid's version of the myth, in his Metamorphoses, was published a few decades later and employs a different poetic emphasis and purpose.
-It relates that Eurydice's death was not caused by fleeing from Aristaeus, but by dancing with naiads on her wedding day.
+It relates that Eurydice's death was not caused by fleeing from Aristaeus, but rather by dancing with nymphs on her wedding day.

+In the Bibliotheca by Pseudo-Apollodorus Eurydice is simply bitten by a serpent before dying and Orpheus goes to Hades to retrieve her.

 Other ancient writers treated Orpheus's visit to the underworld more negatively.
 According to Phaedrus in Plato's Symposium, the infernal deities only "presented an apparition" of Eurydice to him.
 Plato's representation of Orpheus is in fact that of a coward; instead of choosing to die in order to be with his love, he mocked the deities in an attempt to visit Hades, to get her back alive.
 As his love was not "true"—meaning that he was not willing to die for it—he was punished by the deities, first by giving him only the apparition of his former wife in the underworld and then by having him killed by women.